automationhacks/slides/docs/2021/appium-conf/hello-appium-writing-your-first-tests/02-intro-to-appium.md

 - Open source library to drive mobile apps (**native, hybrid and mobile web apps** on platforms like Android, iOS and desktop and many more 🚀)
 - Choose language binding of your choice (`Java, Python, JavaScript, Ruby, C#` ... 🆓)
-- Does not reinvent the wheel and wraps automation libraries:
+- Does not reinvent the wheel and wraps automation libraries (Google `UI Automator2/Espresso`, Apple `XCUITest/UIAutomation`, Windows `WinApp`)
-  - Google `UI Automator2/Espresso`
-  - Apple `XCUITest/UIAutomation`
-  - Windows `WinApp`
 - No requirement of SDK or recompilation of the app
 - Compliant with
   [Web driver protocol](https://www.w3.org/TR/webdriver/#:~:text=WebDriver%20is%20a%20remote%20control,the%20behavior%20of%20web%20browsers.)